-EspCC+IFN induces an anti-viral effect in HeLa cells.
+EspCC+IFN induces an antiviral effect in HeLa cells.
 The activation of the IFN signaling pathway is essential to mount a robust defense response against viral infections.
-Upon activation, it upregulates the expression of antiviral ISGs (as indicated in the previous section), which enhance cellular resistance to viral invasions.
+Upon activation, it upregulates the expression of antiviral ISGs (as observed above), which enhance cellular resistance to viral invasions.
 To assess the antiviral response in vitro, we used a GFP-expressing pseudovirus model to infect HeLa cells.
-This modified virus is a VSV-G pseudotyped, designed to efficiently transduce target cells without the ability to finish the viral replication cycle and generate new progeny particles.
-Using this model, we tested whether bacterially secreted IFN could enhance the anti-viral response.
-To do this, cells were pre-incubated for 4 h with concentrated or diluted supernatants from E. coli Top10 ∆dsbA expressing either EspCC+IFN or EspCC.
-The cells were then washed and infected with the GFP-expressing pseudovirus at MOI 1, for 48 h.
+This modified VSV-G pseudotyped virus was designed to efficiently transduce target cells but lacks the ability to complete the viral replication cycle or generate new progeny virions.
+Using this model, we tested whether bacterially secreted IFN could enhance the antiviral response.
+To do this, cells were pre-incubated for 4 h with concentrated or diluted supernatants from TOP10 E. coli ∆dsbA expressing either EspCC+IFN or EspCC.
+The cells were then washed and infected with the GFP-expressing pseudovirus (MOI = 1) for 48 h.
 Thereafter, the cells were harvested and subjected to FACS analysis to determine the percentage of GFP-positive cells, which serves as an indication of viral infection.
 The percentage of GFP-positive cells treated with bacterial supernatants was normalized relative to the level of GFP-positive untreated HeLa cells.
-We found that cells treated with supernatants of bacteria expressing EspCC+IFN showed a reduced viral entry (60%) compared to untreated cells, while the cells incubated with the supernatant of bacteria expressing EspCC showed a similar number of GFP-positive cells as the untreated cells upon viral infection (Figure 7A).
-These results indicate that EspCC+IFN can stimulate anti-viral response in HeLa cells and subsequently reduce viral entry into cells in a dose-dependent manner.
-To assess the results compared to commercial IFNβ, we plotted our results as a function of IFN concentration found in the supernatants along with the percentage of GFP-positive cells after treatment with recombinant IFNβ (Figure 7B).
-The results suggest that the bacterially secreted EspCC+IFN triggers an antiviral response similar to IFNβ.
+We found that cells treated with supernatants of bacteria expressing EspCC+IFN showed a reduction in viral entry (60%) compared to untreated cells, while the cells incubated with the supernatants of bacteria expressing EspCC exhibited a similar number of GFP-positive cells as the untreated cells upon viral infection (Figure 7A).
+These results indicate that EspCC+IFN can stimulate an antiviral response in HeLa cells and subsequently reduce viral entry into cells in a dose-dependent manner.
+To compare these results to commercial IFNβ, we plotted our results as a function of the IFN concentration found in the supernatants along with the percentage of GFP-positive cells after treatment with recombinant IFNβ (Figure 7B).
+The results suggested that the bacterially secreted EspCC+IFN triggers an antiviral response similar to that elicited by IFNβ.
 Representative immunofluorescence images showed that cells infected with viral particles without pre-treatment display a higher percentage of GFP-positive cells.
-In contrast, cells pre-incubated with the bacterial extract from E. coli Top10 ∆dsbA expressing EspCC+IFN exhibit a reduced percentage of GFP-positive cells, comparable to those pretreated with IFNβ (Figure S1).
-Cells pre-incubated with the bacterial extract from E. coli Top10 ∆dsbA expressing EspCC showed a minimal reduction in GFP-positive cells compared to untreated cells (Figure S1).
-These results indicate that EspCC+IFN can be secreted by non-pathogenic bacteria, binds to cellular IFNAR, and activates signal transduction, resulting in STAT2 phosphorylation and ISG upregulation, which initiates an anti-viral response.
+In contrast, cells pre-incubated with the bacterial extract from E. coli Top10 ∆dsbA expressing EspCC+IFN exhibit a reduced percentage of GFP-positive cells comparable to that for cells pretreated with IFNβ (Figure S1).
+Cells pre-incubated with the bacterial extract from TOP10 E. coli ∆dsbA expressing EspCC showed a minimal reduction in GFP-positive cells compared to untreated cells (Figure S1).
+These results indicate that EspCC+IFN can be secreted by non-pathogenic bacteria, bind to cellular IFNAR, and activate signal transduction, resulting in STAT2 phosphorylation and ISG upregulation, which initiates an antiviral response.